 Latent Defect Definition A latent defect, in legal terms, refers to a fault in a product or property that is not immediately apparent or observable upon reasonable inspection.
 These defects can cause harm or damage after a certain period of use, even though they were...

-When it comes to jointly owned properties, a common question that often arises is whether one owner can sell the entire property without the consent of the other owners.
-The answer to this question is not always straightforward and can depend on various factors,...
+When it comes to jointly owned properties, a common question that often arises is, “can you sell a house without the other person’s consent?
+The answer to this question is not always straightforward and can depend on various factors, including the type of...

 In the realm of real estate, the terms “deed” and “title” are often used right next to each other, but they actually refer to distinct legal concepts.
 Understanding the difference between these two elements is crucial for anyone involved in...